Subject 03: Photoshop Retouching

 Blend or mask in all the artistic details and content not found in our base image, for example light falling on mountains not lit in the base image.
 These need to be added so they look totally natural.

 Once we have completed the above, we check that the joins are perfection.
 There must be absolutely no Photoshop technique, errors or signature left showing anywhere in the photo.
 The common ones are lighter or darker halos along joins e.g. mountain edges.
 This stage represents a major ‘end of Part 1’.
 Only if 100% perfect, then the file is flattened down to a single layer to represent a single frame as if taken ‘in camera’.
-This file is now our final photo, but in an unpolished state that we finalize in Part 2.
+This file is now our final photo, but in an unpolished state that we finalize from here on.

 Syllabus 18.
 Adjust Global Contrast